ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 	#Take the mean tone scores for the top 10 tags
 	top10tagsMeanScores = tagsRDD.take(10)
 ```
-8. The visualization code plot the data in a multi-series bar chart.
-It also provide a custom legend to present the data more clearly
+8. The visualization code plots the data in a multi-series bar chart.
+It also provides a custom legend to present the data more clearly:

 ```
 	%matplotlib inline